-The next entry into the long-running Assassin’s Creed series is official and Assassin’s Creed Valhalla arrives later this year.
-With the game now confirmed, pre-orders are live and there are six editions to choose from.
-In this guide we want to help you choose the right one for your interest level and budget.
+The next entry in the long-running Assassin’s Creed series, Assassin’s Creed Valhalla, arrives next week.
+If you’re thinking about pre-ordering a copy, we want to help you choose the right one for your interest level and budget.

-As expected, the next version of Assassin’s Creed will put players into the shoes of a Viking and take us back to ancient Norway and England.
+The new Assassin’s Creed puts players into the shoes of a Viking and takes them all the way back to ancient Norway and ancient England.

-If you’re excited about the prospects of becoming a Viking and building out your settlement, you don’t have to wait too long for the game to arrive.
+If you’re excited about the prospects of becoming a Viking and building out a settlement, you don’t have to wait too much longer for the game to arrive.

-Assassin’s Creed Valhalla is scheduled to arrive on Xbox One, Xbox Series X, PlayStation 4, PlayStation 5, Google Stadia, and Windows PC later this year assuming it doesn’t get delayed.
-Ubisoft hasn’t provided a firm release date for the game only saying that it’ll touch down during the holiday season.
+Assassin’s Creed Valhalla is scheduled to arrive on Xbox One, Xbox Series X, Xbox Series S, PlayStation 4, PlayStation 5, Google Stadia, and Windows PC later this year.

 Each version has different bonuses and different price points.
 Most of the bonuses are in-game items, but some are collectibles aimed at the biggest fans of the series.

-With the release confirmed for 2020, some of you might be thinking about putting in a pre-order.
+With the release just days away, some of you might be thinking about putting in a pre-order.
 If you do decide to pre-order, you’ll want to make sure you purchase the correct version.

 Assassin’s Creed Valhalla Standard Edition